Humble Beginnings of My “Mom, I’m Not Dead” Travel Blog

 Fast forward to summer 2013.
 Like many millenials, I was at a crossroads in my career a few years after graduating from college.
 I felt disenchanted with my work in the non-profit sector, but also felt unable to break into a promising and sustainable career path.
 I was lost and unsure of where to go.

 Once I started blogging regularly, it was like a watershed moment for me.
 I was flooded with inspiration!
 I was publishing 4-6 posts a week at the time.
-I was investing hours of my time to take photos, write and publish all this content.
+I was investing many hours to take photos, write and publish all this content.
 The blog posts were mostly short outfit posts heavy with photos or stream-of-consciousness summaries of restaurants I liked or experiences I enjoyed abroad.

 Wait, blogging can be my job?